McDiod/loadout_pages_dummy/docs/home.md

 # GRAD Loadout, an improved A3G Loadout

-Declarative loadout system for Arma3.
+Declarative loadout system for Arma3 by [Gruppe Adler](https://www.gruppe-adler.de/).

 ## Acknowledgment